Guidelines for Contacting Specialty Career Advisors

 - Academic challenges:

-- 2 or more Passes in clerkships (not including Pass/Fail electives)
+- 2 or more Passes in Patient Care Phase, not including pass/fail rotations (this is specialty-dependent)